Skip to main content

 The redesign

 The new app collapses the driver's day into a single stack of action cards.
 Geofencing handles arrival and departure status automatically.
-SMS login replaces passwords — drivers don't need to remember credentials in the middle of a night shift.
+SMS login replaces passwords, so drivers don't have to remember credentials halfway through a night shift.

 Final design system — typography, color, and layout primitives